DSI-FDI/final-project/dsi_milestone_3.md

 ![Navigation: Places booked](./views/12_navigation_places_booked.png "")
 ![Navigation: arrived](./views/13_navigation_arrived.png "")

-We have checked that the design is valid taking into account the previous work for the milestone 2 and the keypaths.
+We have checked that the designs are valid taking into account the previous work for the milestone 2 and the keypaths.

-# Interactive prototype
+## Interactive prototype

 **Update: 15 January 2016** We have created the rest of the views in high fidelity mode.
 So our prototype is ready!
 In order to see the rest of the views and the interactive prototype.
 Please, go to the following link: [Interactive prototype](https://docs.google.com/presentation/d/1XPGqq5IAzQ_EloxhJEwI2QHGyqXgwKXgpMEkmk5kC-I/edit?usp=sharing)